noclueatthis/niri-noctalia-dotfiles-for-v5-/README.md

-🛠️ Noctalia & Niri DotfilesA clean, modern Wayland desktop setup using Niri and Noctalia Shell.
+🛠️ Noctalia & Niri Dotfiles
+A clean, modern Wayland desktop setup using Niri and Noctalia Shell.

 🎨 ScreenshotsDesktopLockscreen